morena1001/fejord-language/README.md

 # fejord-language
 fejord is a constructed language (conlang) that aims to be as natural as possible.
-Its main source of inspiration was Latin, borrowing ideas like multiple declensions and conjugations cases for nouns and verb.
-A smaller, less significant source of inspiration was the Great Vowel Shift, more specifically, shortening the ending "i" to "ɪ".
+Its main source of inspiration is Latin, borrowing ideas like multiple declensions and conjugation cases for nouns and verbs.
+A smaller, less significant source of inspiration is the Great Vowel Shift, more specifically, shortening the ending "i" to "ɪ".

 https://docs.google.com/spreadsheets/d/14CHeMy2e5WPWYWRi-yTDFtFD8FTsWEIhed7YRc_YpQU/edit?usp=sharing